-Once the "idea" and general theme of the case have been determined, one of the next steps is to secure the cooperation of two categories of people: (1) those who will be directly involved in the collection of data; and (2) those who have the power to authorize publication of the case.
+Once the "idea" and general theme of the case have been determined, one of the next steps is to secure the co-operation of two categories of people: (1) those who will be directly involved in data collection; and (2) those who have the power to authorize the publication of the case.
 These two categories are often merged into one.
-For example, if the case focuses on a firm and if the data collection requires conducting interviews with the firm's leader in addition to accessing internal corporate documents, the leader will be both the interview respondent and the person authorizing publication of the case.
+For example, if the case

-However, it is not always the case that respondents also have the authority to approve a case's publication.
+However, respondents do not always have the authority to approve a case's publication.
 For example, if the case focuses on project management and involves observing and interviewing members of a project team within a firm, who should sign the official publication authorization?
 Any member of the team?
 All members of the team?
 The team leader, if there is one?
 The head of the firm?
 The director of communications and public relations?